gabegm/DataEngineering/data-engineering.md

 ## How do you describe denormalised data?

-Denormalised data is used as a database optimisation technique by adding redundantcopies of data to one or more tables to improve read performance at the cost of write performance.
+Denormalised data is used as a database optimisation technique by adding redundant copies of data to one or more tables to improve read performance at the cost of write performance.

 ## What are the steps to build a DWH?